hcheng826/multi-party-ecdsa-eth/README.md

 1. service Rust server
    1. take the tx data and talk to state machine manager to complete the signature
 1. state machine manager server

+## How to send transaction

+1. at the root directory of the repo, start the servers for last 3 items above (in different terminals)
+   1. `cargo run --example client`
+   2. `cargo run --example server`
+   3. `cargo run --example gg20_sm_manager`
+2. open a new terminal, cd into `examples/` and run `node sendTx.cjs`
+   1. configure tx data in `sendTx.cjs` if needed

 # Multi-party ECDSA (original README starts here)